Marlou16/sdn-tutorial/README - English.md

 sudo apt-get install virtualbox-guest-dkms virtualbox-guest-utils virtualbox-guest-x11
 ```

+__After this step, you can use the command `startx` to open the GUI.
+Then, you can open a seperate terminal using the combination `Ctrl+Alt+T`.__

 We need `java(8)`:
 ```
-sudo apt-get install python-software-properties software-properties-common sudo add-apt-repository ppa:webupd8team/java sudo apt-get update
+!!
+During the installation, accept the license agreement (type yes) sudo apt-get install python-software-properties software-properties-common sudo add-apt-repository ppa:webupd8team/java sudo apt-get update